keznikl/GDeeco/README.md

 ##Robotic Playground Case Study
 In the current phases of design and prototyping, we use a case-study similar to the e-mobility case study in ASCENS - the robotic playground.
 In the case study, we consider a number of robots (i.e., vehicles) moving on roads with crossings.
 Upon arrival to a crossing, the relevant robots have to cooperate in order to drive through the crossing without a crash.
-The robots are equipped with Bluetooth with limited signal coverage, thus a robot can communicate only with some of the others (which are in a close perimeter).
+An assumption is that the robots can communicate only with some of the others (that are in a close perimeter), since they typically have limited communication signal coverage.

-We consider several variants for the crossing strategy, including both autonomous robots, making individual decisions based on the real-world driving rules, as well as a more centralized strategy where the robots are advised by a designated crossing components (similar to a light crossing).
+We consider several variants for the crossing strategy, including both autonomous robots, making individual decisions based on the real-world driving rules, as well as a more centralized strategy where the robots are advised by a designated crossing components (similar to a crossing with traffic lights).

 We also envision several other scenarios in this case study such as convoys of robots driving the same direction etc.

 Currently, we use software simulation to explore this case study.
 Nevertheless, we intend to experiment also on real hardware by employing the ProNXT robots.

 ##Main Concepts
 The main concepts of DEECo are heavily inspired by the concepts of the [SCEL](http://rap.dsi.unifi.it/scel/) specification language.
 The main idea is to manage all the dynamism of the environment by externalizing the distributed communication between components to a component framework.
-The components access only local information and the distributed communication is performed implicitly by a framework.
+The components access only local information and the distributed communication is performed implicitly by the framework.
 This way, the components have to be programmed as autonomous units, without relying on whether/how the distributed communication is performed, which makes them very robust and suitable for rapidly-changing environments.
-Thus, the key DEECo concepts are:
+The key DEECo concepts are:

 ###Component
 A component is an autonomous unit of deployment and computation, and it consists of: